HR-CMGT/MGDD-unity/README.md

 - Change the **private** variable into a **public** variable
 - Go back to Unity, and give all asteroids a different speed.
 Click play.

-#### Adding 2D physics
-We are going to make the enmeWe need 2D physics to get accurate collisions between our game elements
-- Click add component, add a **RigidBody2D** component
-- Add a **BoxCollider2D** component
-- Run the game.
-What's happening ?!?
-- Set the gravity to 0 in project settings

 #### Adding enemies
 - Add a new script to the enemy sprite on the stage
 - Copy the code from the move script (from the asteroid) into the new script